|

 Rear Gnr.
 Sgt John Mulligan RCAF was found in the tail section.
 Flt.

 Engr.
-Sgt Hyman C. M. Kahler RAF and Pilot F/O Henry J. Murray were found in the
+Sgt Hyman C. M. Kahler RAF and Pilot F/O Henry J. Murray RNZAF were found in the

 fuselage.
 They were all laid to rest in Gram cemetery at 05:00 hours on 25/4